 Anna Margaret Castor was also known for being smart, bright, talented, and caring, but struggled immensely with a speech impediment.
 A severe stutterer, her speech impediment was categorized as an 85% disability, meaning that she couldn’t manage to make out words 85% of the time.
 In elementary school, she was ridiculed heavily after trying to recite a poem.
 Her communication disorders limited conversations over the phone or with a friend, often resorting to hand-written notes to communicate.

 However, that did not stop the former astronaut from falling in love with the rare beauty that was Castor.
 Staying true to being high school sweethearts, the Ohioan natives both attended Muskingum College in New Concord.
 While Annie studied music, John studied chemistry.
-Annie was offered a scholarship to Julliard for her skills with the pipe organ, but chose to stay in Ohio, becoming the soon-to-be wife of astronaut and future U.S. Senator John Glenn.
+Annie was offered a scholarship to Julliard for her skills with the pipe organ.
+But, she chose to stay in Ohio, becoming the soon-to-be wife of astronaut and future U.S. Senator John Glenn.

 In 1973, Annie found a doctor in Roanoke, Virginia, who ran an intensive program at the Hollins Communications Research Institute at Hollins College, that could help her speech impediment.
 After having no contact with family and friends for three weeks, she gave John a call.